blytkerchan/blytkerchan.github.io/_posts/2012-08-27-on-the-importance-of-clear-technical-specifications.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Hardware
+- Debugging
+- Technical Specifications
+- Device Communication
+- Driver Development
 comments: true
 date: 2012-08-27 21:00:01+00:00
 layout: post
-title: On the importance of clear technical specifications
-wordpress_id: 1906
 tags:
 - specifications
 - technical specifications
+title: On the importance of clear technical specifications
+wordpress_id: 1906
 ---

 Even when the code is working like a charm, technical specifications -- and their different interpretations by different people -- can lead to confusion and hours-long debugging sessions.